Medicaid For School Staff

 - (PDF) 134-QualifiedSchoolNurseC4S.pdf

-Telemedicine is the use of telecommunication technology to deliver health services to students in a different physical location than the service provider.
+Telemedicine is the use of telecommunication technology to connect a patient with a health care professional in a different location.

 - (PDF) 111-FullyLicensedSpeechPathTeleDSC.pdf